sshoemake/Meal_Project/README.md

     python manage.py startapp stores
     Item will be able to be linked to stores for aisle reference
 6. Fix issue where default week is selected but cart qty and detail are out of sync
-7. Add Shopping option on cart screen that will hide items as you put them in your real cart - Done
-8. Deploy enhancements:
+7. Deploy enhancements:
     Backup database from docker instance
     recycle mysql docker instance
-9. add a "return to default" button for meal image
+8. add a "return to default" button for meal image
-10. Fix issue with uploading image error
+9. Fix issue with uploading image error
+10. Add API interface to support future Siri integration